 It is absolutely vital that victims of misdiagnosis get to the bottom of what happened to them.

 If you or a loved one have experienced medical complications due to being misdiagnosed, please seek legal assistance to explore your options.
-At the Weitz Firm, our knowledgeable and experienced team will investigate your case and work to form the best path forward.
+At The Weitz Firm, LLC, our knowledgeable and experienced team will investigate your case and work to form the best path forward.
 We want to ensure you are compensated for: